Otakuthon: Other events

+The annual Anime North trip is no longer offered most likely because Otakuthon is now Canada's largest anime convention and no longer has a need to promote or organize trips other events.
+The shift occurred after Otakuthon surpassed Anime North in attendance, allowing it to become the dominant anime convention in Canada, while Anime North has attendance caps on its admission sales, though the abolition of the annual AN trip happened a few years before attaining the No.1 size ranking.

 Mascot

 Yurika (pictured on the right), a fictional blue-haired teenage girl, serves as Otakuthon's mascot.
 She appears under many forms on Otakuthon booklets, badges, website, clothing and other wearables.
 She was originally created for the convention by local artist Jessie Rong.
 Yurika has been drawn by various artists over the years and a mascot contest was even once held.
 Véronique Thibault, Yinyin Liu, Sharyl Chow and Meryem Bahnini were credited in the Otakuthon 2010 program booklet for different versions of the mascot.
 In 2011, Yurika was joined by her brother Yatsumi, her cousin Yuki, and her friend Yumi.

 Past anime conventions in Montreal

 There has been 2 other anime conventions held in Montreal, in addition to Otakuthon.
 They were: